mre/mre.github.io.v2/blog/2017-image-previews.md

 That should not come as a surprise.
 After all, I'm just using plain HTML and CSS.
 JavaScript is avoided whenever possible.

-There was one thing left which really annoyed me: layout reflow after images got loaded.
+There was one thing left, which really annoyed me: layout reflow after images got loaded.

 The problem is, that the image dimensions are not known when the text is ready to be displayed.
 As a result, the text will be pushed down on the screen as soon as an image is loaded above.